 What is the difference between green tea and oolong tea?
 That's a good question.
 Many tea drinkers would equate oolong tea with green tea.
-However, there is a crucial difference in the processing process which, above all, affects the taste of the teas.
+However, there is a crucial difference in the processing that affects the taste of the teas in particular.

-In the production of Green tea the tea buds are carefully harvested and care is taken that the leaves are not damaged as the escaping juice would oxidize in the air.
+In the manufacture of green tea the tea buds are harvested carefully and care is taken not to damage the leaves, as the escaping juice would oxidize in the air.
 The leaves are immediately withered and possibly roasted.
-In the case of inferior green teas, this quickly leads to a straw-like taste or a bitter aftertaste.
+With inferior green teas, this quickly tastes strawy or develops a bitter aftertaste.

-It is therefore advisable to brew green tea "colder" at about 60 ° C and only for a very short 30 seconds - 1 minute. otherwise the bitter substances will quickly emerge.
+It is therefore advisable to brew green tea "colder" at around 60°C and only very briefly, 30 seconds - 1 minute. otherwise the bitter substances will quickly come to the fore.

 Green teas include, for example, Gyokuro (Japanese green tea) Longjing (green tea from China)